 - Pieces should be moved slowly and deliberately in order to avoid mistakes and ambiguities.

-- In tournaments in which a matchbox and cubes system is used to assign troops to generals, the other players have to look away while new troops are being distributed by the active player.
+- In tournaments in which Friedrich de Luxe or a similar system is used to assign troops to generals, the other players have to look away while new troops are being distributed by the active player.

 - When players realize that they accidentally missed a supply check, this supply check must be made immediately if the configuration of the pieces still allows for it unambiguously.
-However, if the affected player has already finished his next movement phase, the general’s current facing (face-up or face-down) stands.
+However, if the affected nation has already finished its next movement phase, the general’s current facing (face-up or face-down) stands.

-- Similarly, when players realize that they accidentally failed to mark a (re-)conquest, this must be immediately corrected if the (re-)conquest happened unambiguously and if the other side (attacker/defender) has not yet finished its next movement phase.
+- Similarly, when players realize that they accidentally failed to mark a (re-)conquest, this must be immediately corrected if the (re-)conquest happened unambiguously and if the first nation of the other side (attacker/defender) has not yet finished its next movement phase.

-- If a player declares a combat a draw, a jury member or a player from another table should be called to check his hand to confirm this is possible.
+- If a player declares a combat a tie, a jury member or a player from another table should be called to check his hand to confirm this is possible.

 - If there is a dispute about a game or tournament rule or a possible rules violation, players should call the jury if at least one player thinks this is necessary.

 - Unless specifically called, members of the jury are just ordinary spectators.

 Pompadour will be provided with a game report sheet on which to note down the players’ names, the start time of the game and later, the first Card of Fate.
 Once the game ends, Pompadour has to call the jury, who will note down the scores.
 The game situation may not be changed and the Cards of Fate may not be touched until the jury has arrived.
 During play, Pompadour has to call the jury as soon as a nation drops out or as soon as a Prussian OO has failed.